-In the interfaces branch (1.3.6.1.2.1.2) the ifNumber object holds the number of existing interfaces.
+The interfaces branch (1.3.6.1.2.1.2), is mandatory, it holds information about the device's network interfaces.
+The ifNumber object has the number of existing interfaces.

 The ifTable is a table of ifEntry objects (1.3.6.1.2.1.2.2.1), each one has an ifIndex for the interface number, interface numbers are unique and will go from 1 up to ifNumber.